LennaHammer/English/EVP/out/words_adverb.md

 ## 230. amazingly ## adverb
 /əˈmeɪ.zɪŋ.li/
 [B1]in an amazing way
-- The food was amazingly good.
+- The food was amazingly `good`.
-- Amazingly enough, no one else has applied for the job.
+- Amazingly `enough`, no one else has applied for the job.

 ## 231. angrily ## adverb
 /ˈæŋ.grə.li/
 [B1]in an angry way
 - Don't do that! she shouted angrily.
 - Demonstrators protested angrily following the jury's verdict.
-- The Prime Minister reacted angrily to claims that he had lied to the House of Commons.
+- The Prime Minister `reacted` angrily to claims that he had lied to the House of Commons.

 ## 232. any ## adverb
 /ˈen.i/